 When the Media Sequencer receives the MOS playlist, it sets the channel on the elements so Viz Multiplay can organize them under the right channel in the GUI.
-This channel must exist in the active profile.
-Elements without a channel will appear under the channel set as the Program channel.
+This channel must exist in the

 Write channel to newsroom system

 If you drag a MOS element in Viz Multiplay to another channel, it is possible to write the new channel back to the newsroom system.
 This feature must be enabled with Viz Trio: